Rush Logo Rush Mac Install Instructions

 yourhost: RUSHD 102.42 PID=XXXXX Boot=10/15/00,03:25:49 Online, 0 jobs, 0 procs

-..then you either weren't running as root when you ran the install script, or somehow missed running the install script (step #6).
-To fix this, make sure you are logged in as root when doing the install.
+You either weren't running as root when you ran the install script, or somehow skipped running the install script.
+To fix this, be sure you are logged in as root, and re-run the install script.

-To test if the daemon is working, you can run this test submit script, just to verify jobs can be started, listed, and dumped:
+To test if the daemon is working, you can run the following test submit script just to verify jobs can be started, listed, and dumped:

 /usr/local/rush/examples/test-submit